Sustainable Neighbourhood Retrofit Action Plan

 - Offer a timely opportunity to address retrofit objectives and thereby advance implementation of the Don Watershed Regeneration Plan.

-- Contribute to Greenprint Energy and Climate priorities through reduction of carbon emissions and other greenhouse gases.
+- Contribute to Greenprint Energy and Climate [PDF] priorities through reduction of carbon emissions and other greenhouse gases.

 - Address the long term sustainability of drinking water through fresh water conservation.